 The system has feature data within its internal database that needs to be portrayed.
 The System Portrayal Engine transforms the feature data into drawing instructions according to the portrayal rules defined in the Portrayal Catalogue.
 The drawing instructions are intermediate data used by the rendering engine to produce the portrayal output.
 Drawing instructions include such things as references to symbol definitions, priority and filtering information.
 The symbol definitions contain the details of all graphical elements used for the portrayal.
 The drawing instructions are processed by the rendering engine to produce the final display according to the output device.

-S-100 describes two different portrayal mechanisms, one based on XSLT templates and the other on a scripting architecture based on Lua.
-The basic portrayal process is the same for both, and is described in S-100 Part 9; variations to the process and input/output that are required for Lua Portrayal Catalogues are described in Part 9a.
+S-100 describes two different portrayal mechanisms, one based on XSLT templates and the other based on the scripting capability described in S-100 Part 13.
+The basic portrayal process is the same for both, and is described in S-100 Part 9 and 9a.

 When interoperability is activated and there is an interoperable product loaded to the display, either feature data or drawing instructions (depending on the implementation architecture) are further filtered and/or have their priorities adjusted as specified in the interoperability catalogue.
-Interoperability processing is described in S-100 Part 16 and S-98.
+Interoperability processing is described in S-100 Part 16 and in Annexes A and B of this specification (Note that such interoperability is not operational in this edition of S-98).

-In the absence of interoperability, portrayal is as described in S-100 Part 9.
-When interoperability is activated the portrayal is modified as specified by the Interoperability Catalogue.
-Interoperability processing is described in S-100 Part 16 and S-98.

 Elements of S-100 Portrayal

-Much of the content of this section is included for information as it is described definitively in S-100 Part 9 and Part 9a already.
+Much of the content of this section is included for information as it is described definitively in S-100 Part 9 and Part 9a.

 Pixmaps